MicrosoftDocs/msteams-docs/msteams-platform/build-your-first-app/build-personal-tab.md

 This tutorial teaches you to build a basic personal tab in Microsoft Teams.
 Tabs are a simple way to surface information in your app by hosting web content in Teams.
 Tabs are a common feature of personal apps that provide a private workspace for individual users.
 (Personal tabs are the closest thing to a traditional web experience in Teams.)

+This tutorial will take you through some of the app configurations and scafforlding relevant to personal tabs.
+It will also teach you to create a tab content with a contact list of your organization.
+Finally, you will update a tab's color theme based on user preference.

-## Before you begin
+## Prerequisites

 You need a basic running personal tab to get started.
-If you don't have one, see [build and run your first Teams app](../build-your-first-app/build-and-run.md).

-## What you'll learn

-> [!div class="checklist"]
->
-> * Identify some of the app configurations and scaffolding relevant to personal tabs
-> * Create tab content with a contact list of your organization
-> * Update a tab's color theme based on user preference

-## Identify relevant app project components
+## Understand the app project components

 After you have created a basic personal tab, the generated app scaffold provides the components for rendering your personal tab in Teams.
 There's a lot you can work with, but for now let us focus on the following:

 * `Tab.js` file in the `src/components` directory of your project.
 This is for rendering your tab content page.
 * Microsoft Teams JavaScript client SDK, which comes pre-loaded in your project's front-end components.

-As you may notice from the `import` section of the top of Tabs.js, the sample code uses [React](https://reactjs.org/), an open-source JavaScript library for building user-interface.
+As you may notice from the `import` section at the top of Tabs.js file, the sample code uses [React](https://reactjs.org/), an open-source JavaScript library for building user-interface.
 (Although using React is _not_ required for Teams development, this tutorial will walk you through with React!)

 ## Customize your tab content page